 5. Visiting scholars are expected to be in residence at UCLA for the duration of the program and participate in the CNES lecture series.

 Program dates: October 1st - June 30th

 Complete applications must be received by the deadline.
 Please make sure that the application is complete and correct before submission.
-Applications will be notified after review.
+Applicants will be notified after review, between December-January.

-Application Fee: CNES charges an application fee to defray the administrative costs of processing and evaluating the visiting scholar application.
+Application Fee: The non-refundable application fee is $700.
+CNES charges an administrative fee to defray the administrative costs of processing and evaluating the visiting scholar application.
 This application fee is non-refundable, even if the scholar is ultimately unable to visit UCLA, or if the Center is unable to accept or accommodate the applicant.
 Please note that submitting an application is not a guarantee of acceptance.

-Visa fees: Visitors who require a visa must pay for visa processing and mailing fees, with an additional cost per each dependent.
+International Scholar fees: Visitors who require a visa must pay $480 for administrative processing of the Certificate of Eligibility (DS-2019) for J-1 status and mailing fees, plus an additional cost of $55 per each dependent.

-1. Submit application and pay application fee.
-The application fee is non-refundable.
+1. Submit an application and pay the non-refundable application fee.
 As part of the Visiting Scholar Application, applicants will be required to submit information and supplementary materials as listed below in Adobe PDF:

 • A curriculum vitae or professional resume.